-- 7. Whenever Chambers is considering changes or refurbishment to buildings, or the introduction of new systems (for example new software) those concerned should think about the implications of what is being proposed for disabled people.
+- 7. Whenever Chambers is considering changes or refurbishment to buildings, or the introduction of new systems (for example new software), those concerned must always think about the implications of what is being proposed for disabled people.
 Wherever reasonable, plans and projects should be drawn up in a way that maximises access. - 8.
-In the allocation of rooms and working space, Chambers should consider whether reasonable adjustments might need to be made.
+In the allocation of rooms and working space, Chambers must consider whether reasonable adjustments might need to be made.
 For example, it might be reasonable to alter the usual rule for allocating rooms by seniority in order to meet the needs of a disabled Member of Chambers.